bixycler/UniinfoNotes/pages/Workspace.md

 						- ![reset button](../assets/Will/story/2024-Oct/fixing-water-heater-reset-button-that-won_t-click-in-2-steps.png){:width 200}
 						- [The destination is the horizon!](https://creatzynotes.blogspot.com/2024/11/cai-ich-la-chan-troi.html)
 						- Let's restart from the way/attitude of looking at everything!
+							- Let's shift from the goal-oriented way of life to
 						- Training the non-attached looking
 							- First, detach, keep distance until the mind returns to neutral attitude.
 							- Next, slowly approach the object while being aware of all mental reactions.